 Renewable Heat Incentive – Domestic RHI – paid over 7 years

-Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed in domestic properties will be able to apply for RHI – a financial incentive receivable over seven years.
-There is no need to delay installations for owners of domestic properties, because the RHI will apply for all ground source heat pumps installed since 15 July 2009.
+Owners of ground source heat pumps systems (and other eligible renewable heat technologies) installed in domestic properties can apply for RHI – a financial incentive receivable over seven years.
+The domestic RHI applies for all ground source heat pumps installed since 15 July 2009.

-DECC published its revised Consultation for the Domestic Renewable Heat Incentive on 20 September 2012.
-RHI for domestic buildings is expected to apply from spring 2014.
-Renewable heat installations are due to receive a cashback subsidy of around 17 pence per kilowatt hour used – for the first seven years of the equipment used.
+DECC published its Domestic RHI Policy on 12 July 2013.
+RHI for domestic buildings applies from 9 April 2014.
+Renewable heat installations can receive a cashback subsidy of 19.1 pence per kilowatt hour used – for the first seven years of the equipment used.

-The RHI tariff table below shows the technologies that would be eligible for domestic RHI and the subsidy range being anticipated for each technology.
-The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies.
+The RHI tariff table below shows the technologies that are eligible for domestic RHI and the tariffs for each technology, (including the degressions that apply only to biomass installations).
+The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies from now until the RHI ends in March 2021.
 The tariffs are based on pence/kWh of renewable heat delivered.
 The rates vary with the technology used as follows:

 To receive RHI for a domestic building, each system must be installed by an MCS certified installer.